 Bucketing in MXNet¶

-Bucketing, borrowed from Tensorflow’s sequence training code, bucketing offers an effective solution to make minibatches out of varying-length sequences.
-Instead of unrolling the network to the maximum possible sequence, we unroll multiple instance of different lengths (e.g., length 5, 10, 20, 30).
+Bucketing, borrowed from TensorFlow’s sequence training code, bucketing offers an effective solution to make minibatches out of varying-length sequences.
+Instead of unrolling the network to the maximum possible sequence, we unroll multiple instances of different lengths (e.g., length 5, 10, 20, 30).
 During training, we use the most appropriate unrolled model for each mini-batch of data with different sequence length.
 For RNNs, although those models have different architecture, the parameters are shared in time.
 So although models in different buckets are selected to train in different mini-batches, essentially the same set of parameters are being optimized.
 MXNet reuses the internal memory buffers among all executors.

 For simple RNNs, you can use a for loop to explicitly go over the input sequences and perform a back-propagate through time by maintaining the connection of the states and gradients through time.
 This has the potential to slow processing, however.
 This approach works with variable length sequences.
 For more complicated models (e.g., translation that uses a sequence-to-sequence model), explicitly unrolling is the easiest way.
 In this example, we introduce the MXNet APIs that allows us to implement bucketing.